Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Methods

 \section{Methods}

-The devices under test are two nominally identical bare die n-channel $1.2$~kV 4H-SiC MOSFETs developed by Wolfspeed (CPM3-1200-0013A).
+The devices under test are two nominally identical bare die n-channel vertical $1.2$~kV 4H-SiC MOSFETs developed by Wolfspeed (CPM3-1200-0013A) with typical threshold voltage of $2$~V and ON resistance of $13$~m$\Omega$ at room temperature.
 For convenience, they will be named \textit{Device A} and \textit{Device B}.
 These devices are vertical diffusion MOSFETs with source (S) and gate (G) metal contacts located at the top of the chip, whilst the drain (D) contact occupies the entire flip side of the chip.
 Due to often analogous results between the two samples, on occasions only one device's analysis is presented in the main text (see appendix for comprehensive datasets).